 The Reds were in desperate need of a competent stopper for what felt like years – probably since Pepe Reina’s departure in 2012.

 But it took a disastrous Loris Karius display in the 2018 Champions League final for Klopp to splash the cash and sign an elite operator in this position.

 “We got him here because of his existing strengths, which is in all goalkeeper departments the highest level,” Klopp said when Alisson arrived at Anfield.

 The German wasn’t wrong in his assessment.
-Alisson has starred in an all-conquering juggernaut that’s won every trophy on offer over the last four seasons.
+Alisson has starred in an all-conquering juggernaut that’s won every trophy on offer over the last four and a half seasons.